The Pareto Principle, also known as the 80/20 rule, states that for many events roughly 80% of effects come from 20% of the causes.

 If you’re a beginner, then you can probably ignore this as you’ll make great gains no matter what.
 But, I’m guessing most of you have been running (even if only unit PT) for a long time now and for some reason are still not getting faster, right?

 This is likely because at some point it takes a whole lot of extra training to continue making progress.
-Which may not be a problem if you’re a professional athlete and have all day to train and recover.
+This may not be a problem if you’re a professional athlete and have all day to train and recover.

 Hopefully, you caught that very keyword I just mentioned in the last session: “recover”